Wait, What?

 Do you ever hear a word that you pronounce differently than others?
 Do you make note?
 Ask?
-Give a rat’s patooty?
+Give a rat’s patootie?
 Another hobby of mine is to bring the offensive pronunciation into the ring.
 I love this kind of battle, where common word pronunciations are positioned against each other.

 The following stories are all true.
-The names and places have not been changed to protect the truth.

 Eat Your Fruits + Vegetables

-A good friend of mine likes to say tow-MAH-toes, poh-TAH-toes, and even BAH-zil.
+A good friend of mine likes to say tow-MAH-toes, poh-TAH-toes, and even the herb BAH-zil.
 Since this word debate actually has a battle song, they seem to be the most socially acceptable pronunciation discrepancies in American English.
 Despite the way we say it, we both agree, surprisingly, that tomatoes are fruits and potatoes are vegetables. <Ding> Round Two…

 You Mean, Annoy